-Team up to host a challenge and build a common community
+6. Team up to Host a Challenge and Build a Common Instagram Community

 To me it’s one of the smartest examples of how you can cooperate with “the high and the mighty”.

-This case is close to “work with an influencer”, another important strategy to build following and get likes.
-But what makes is different is that
+This case is close to “work with an Instagram influencer”, another important strategy to build your Instagram followers and get likes.
+But what makes it different is that compared to influencer marketing:

-Say, there was a huge botanical illustration “marathon” (a 4-week challenge with a series of tasks), in Instagram recently.
+Say, there was a huge botanical illustration “marathon” (a 4-week challenge with a series of tasks), on Instagram recently.
 The hashtag of the contest returns 6K+ public posts, amazingly beautiful ones.
-I’m sorry for a hashtag in Russian, but I have never seen anything like that in the English-speaking Instagram community yet, so you may be the first to try and succed.
+I’m sorry for a hashtag in Russian, but I have never seen anything like that in the English-speaking Instagram community yet, so you may be the first to try and succeed.